raynertjx/jutsuclip/README.md

 ![JutsuClip](./jutsuclip.png)

-## Gedong CS Boys's Submission for Hack &amp; Roll 2024.
+## Submission for Hack &amp; Roll 2024.

-Ever wanted to be a ninja and command texts at your fingertips ?
-Worry no more as Justsu Clip allows you to use your hand signs to "summon" your very own set of "justsu" or texts.

-Gone are the days where you need to slowly copy and paste small chunks of information as Jutsu does just that for you
+Unleash the power of JutsuClip, where hand signs summon your personalized text "jutsu" instantly.
+Say goodbye to tedious copying and pasting - navigate information effortlessly and master the art of digital agility with JutsuClip!

 ## Set up

-1) To run the project, first do
-`pip install -r requirements.txt`
+1) To download the relevant packages, first do `pip install -r requirements.txt`.

-2) Run the
+2) Run the `gui.py` file using `python3 gui.py`.
-`gui.py` file in the backend

 ### Disclaimers